oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

   service: zipkin
   backends:
   - service: zipkin
-    weight: 500m
+    weight: 50
   - service: fault-injector-zipkin
-    weight: 500m
+    weight: 50
 ```

-Looking at the spec the split is deployed on the service `zipkin` (This is known as the `Apex Service` as it's the actual top level service) The traffic split talks to two backend services (also known as `Leaf services`) the real `zipkin` service and also the `fault-injector-zipkin` service.
-The weight indicates how many thousandths of the service should go to each backend, so in this example we have a 50/50 split between fault and working, normally you would have a lower number of requests being sent to the fault-injector (after all, if it does break things you don;t want your end customers to be impacted, especially in a production environment if you wern't sure what would happen, but here we want to be confident we'll see some "failures"  generated.
+The weight indicates how many requests of the service should go to each backend, so in this example we have a 50/50 split between fault and working, normally you would have a lower number of requests being sent to the fault-injector (after all, if it does break things you don't want your end customers to be impacted, especially in a production environment if you wern't sure what would happen, but here we want to be confident we'll see some "failures"  generated.

-OK, now we know what it is let's deploy it, note that the traffic split is what's known as a custom resource definition, basically is a mechanism to extend the core Kuberntes capabilities.
+OK, now we know what it is let's deploy it.

 - In the OCI Cloud shell type
   - `kubectl apply -f  fault-injector-traffic-split.yaml`